 There are other soil bases that can be used under the foundation of your home.
 However, the soils we discussed are the ones that the foundation repair experts will most likely be talking to you about.

-This is why choosing the right foundation repair expert is going to be crucial to your homes health and families happiness for years to come.
+This is why choosing the right foundation repair expert is going to be crucial to your home's health and family's happiness for years to come.